How to Select New Markets for Global Expansion

 While the incorrect way to select markets leads a company to choose the next market to launch in before collecting all the relevant information needed to make an educated decision, considering Market Accessibility through these 4 elements allows executive teams to select the best markets that provide a higher likelihood of success.

 But having a grasp on Market Accessibility alone is not nearly enough.
-An essential enabler necessary to take advantage of opportunity in new markets is prioritizing the right growth drivers.
+An essential enabler necessary to take advantage of opportunities in new markets is prioritizing the right growth drivers.

 In simple terms, there are 3 primary growth drivers - new products, new customer segments, and new markets (which is where international expansion sits).
 If either of the first two are primary, you are putting your international expansion initiative at risk, if not immediately killing it.
 To thrive globally, your executive team must put new markets at the top of the growth driver priority list.